-It is assumed all necessary Local Authority and other consents have been obtained for the conversion of the property and the appropriate documentation, including Building Warrants and Completion Certificates issued.
-If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.
+It is assumed all necessary Local Authority and other consents have been obtained for the conversion and the internal alterations of the property and the appropriate documentation, including Building Warrants and completion certificates issued.
+If any works did not require consent then it is assumed they meet the standards required by the building regulations or are exempt.